 Blackbeard made himself recognizable by stuffing smoking fuses in his hair and ruthlessly shooting his own seamen in the knees.
 Blackbeard the buccaneer met his end by five gunshot wounds and 20 sword stabs.

 You can take your time discovering more about Bristol’s pirate era with Pirate Pete, Bristol’s very own Blackbeard representative who will take you on a tour of all the city’s piracy hotspots.
 Tickets cost £12 for adults and £6 for children.

 3. The famous Bristol accent

 Luckily, times have changed since Blackbeard’s day.
-Bristol was voted the U.K.’s kindest city in 2019 and the Bristol accent has made locals recognizable just through the dulcet tones of “arr!”
+Bristol was voted the U.K.’s kindest city and the Bristol accent has made locals recognizable just through the dulcet tones of “arr!”

 The famous Bristol accent can be glimpsed through popular culture, perhaps most notably Hagrid from the Harry Potter series.
 Although the giant appears as intimidating as Blackbeard, his accent endears him to fans all over the world.

 The irresistible charm of the Bristolian accent will soon have you thanking bus drivers with a cheery “cheers drive” before long.

 If Bristol’s historical criminal underbelly intrigues you, you’ll be glad to know that you can find it even in the trendiest parts of the city.